CHANDRASEKAR8610/phone-directory2/README.md

 To buy a product, do like the following
 ```
+Dear user, to Navigate to pages follow the below instructions carefully.
+* To view Latest products, Click 4
+* To view Product Details, Click 5
+* To Update your Profile, Click 6
+* To view your Profile, Click 7
+* To Add Product, Click 8
+* To Update your Product, Click 9
+* To Buy your Product, Click 10
+* To Delete your Account, Click 11
+* To Quit Application, Click 12

+Enter your Choice = 10

 Enter productid to buy the product = 15f6ty78-e0a6-11ea-87d0-0242ac190903
 Enter number of stocks needed = 5
 Enter yout Account type {CC ~ Credit Card / DC ~ Debit Card / IB ~ Internet Banking} = CC